 The disposal of RCRA hazardous waste is addressed under Subtitle C and it is legislated from “cradle-to-grave.”
 If states do not already have programs implemented to handle hazardous waste disposal, RCRA grants the EPA authority to directly implement rules concerning “generation, transportation, treatment, storage and disposal.”

 The full text of RCRA regarding hazardous waste is found in Title 40 of the Code of Federal Regulations (CFR) in sections 260 through 273.
 The general process for hazardous waste RCRA compliance can be accessed here and is summarized below:

 Six-Step Process for Hazardous Waste RCRA Compliance

 Second, determine the sum weight of all hazardous waste.
 Based on the weight of the materials, there are three generator categories: Large Quantity Generators (LQGs), Small Quantity Generators (SQGs), and Very Small Quantity Generators (VSQGs).
-More details on each of these generator categories can be found here.
+More details on each of these hazardous waste generator categories can be found here.